somemarsupials/bnfparsing/README.md

 This can be useful when you don't want 26 options in a row, e.g. `"A" | "B" | "C"`.

 Also see `bnfparsing.common`.
 This module contains some useful functions that can be dropped in as rules.
 Most parsers will need one or two of the common functions, which include:

 + `alpha`, `lower` and `upper`
 + `digit`
 + Sequence versions of the above, e.g. `alpha_run`.
 These capture sequences of alpha characters.
 + `whitespace`

 ### Whitespace handling

 When creating a parser, use the `ws_handler` option to specify a means by which the parse should handle whitespace between tokens.
 A whitespace handler is a function that is called on the input string before each literal token is parsed.

 `bnfparsing.whitespace` defines three handlers for use.

 + `ignore` removes all whitespace between tokens and requires none.
 + `ignore_specific` removes all of the given types of whitespace prior to parsing, much like the in-built `str.lstrip`.
 + `require` raises a `DelimiterError` if a specific whitespace phrase *is not found* between tokens.
 Use the `ignore` option to optionally remove other whitespace that is surplus to that required

-`ignore` can be passed directly as a whitespace handler, whereas the other two must be passed with arguments, e.g. `require(' ')`.
+`ignore` can be passed directly as a whitespace handler, whereas the other two are functions that generate handlers - accordingly they must be passed with arguments, e.g. `require(' ')`.

 You are free to define your own handler - it must accept an input string and return a string.
 You can also specify whether custom rules should use whitespace handling with the `rule_with_option` decorator.

 ## Outputs

 As seen, you can run the parser on an input string using the `parse` method.
 This raises an error if the given string does not fit the rule set or if there are any tokens remaining - unless you call `parse` with the optional `allow_partial` argument.

 Otherwise, the parser will consume the string and return an instance of `bnfparsing.Token`.
 This the top-most node of the syntax tree; any child nodes represent the components of each node.

 Use the `value` method to generate the content of each node.
 For the nodes at the base of the tree this will return the value in the node.
 For all others, `value` recursively combines the values of the tokens beneath it.

 ```Python
 # using the example above...